inadarei/loadtestio/README.markdown

 from your web-site.

 ## Installation
- * Downlaod the pre-built loadtest.io.v0.1.tar.gz and untar it
+ * Download the pre-built loadtest.io.v0.1.tar.gz and untar it
  * Install JDK6

 OR